wandb/docs/docs/guides/launch/setup_launch.md

 </Tabs>

-### Optional - Dynamically configure queue
-Queue configs can be dynamically configured using macros that are evaluated when the agent launches a job from the queue.
+Queue configs can be dynamically configured with macros.
+These macros are evaluated when the agent dequeues a job from the queue it is polling

+launches a job from the queue.

 You can set the following macros:

 | Macro             | Description                                           |